High Performance Computing & Data Analysis

 To access your research data when working off-campus, ITS provides the ability to connect remotely to campus computers, network drives, and work stations using a tool called MasterApps (Citrix).

-Qualtrics software is available to faculty and staff for developing, administering and analyzing the results of surveys.
-Get access at the Qualtrics login page.
+Qualtrics is available to faculty and staff for developing, administering and analyzing the results of surveys.
 Results can be summarized in reports or exported to Excel for further processing.
+To access Qualtrics, use your WVU credentials.
 Statistical software that can be licensed through SLIC are SAS, JMP, and SPSS.